10/27/24

 Lately, I’ve noticed a trend among YouTubers, posting about Davidoff’s Cool Water, the original 1988 release, and to be blunt, I’m not impressed.
 It grates on me to see so many in their twenties and thirties deem it “Old School” and “Mature.”
 The prevailing sentiment is that this landmark release, Davidoff’s third perfume, has become outdated and cheap, reduced to a meaningless “shower fresh” relic.
 The implication?
 No one finds it relevant anymore.
 Apparently, Cool Water is no longer wanted by the young.

 There’s something bizarre about watching a YouTuber standing in his bedroom, pontificating on how his older brother used to wear Cool Water to death, and how he vaguely appreciates it for that reason alone, while also proclaiming it inferior to Cool Water Intense.
 That’s where it becomes surreal.
-Standing there in a baseball cap and a little bro goatee, shrugging away on camera, while dismissing the single most significant perfume in the history of masculine perfumery—no competition, no close second, full stop.
+Standing there in a baseball cap and a bro goatee, shrugging away on camera, while dismissing the single most significant perfume in the history of masculine perfumery—no competition, no close second, full stop.
 To simply say, “Yeah, I mean, it’s okay.
 I like it, but I don’t wear it,” is truly surreal.

 Don’t get me wrong.
 I’m not suggesting that everyone should love or like Cool Water.
 There are plenty of people who loathe the stuff, and that’s fine by me.
 Tell me you hate Cool Water, that you’d never dream of wearing it, and I’d shrug right along with you.
 I’m not all that enamored with Dior’s Fahrenheit myself, and that fragrance inhabits the same legendary neighborhood as Cool Water.
 If my cool indifference to Fahrenheit ruffled a fan or two, I’d completely understand.
 Tastes differ; life thrives on contrast.